A IS FOR AGRICULTURE, ARCHAEOLOGY, ARCHITECTURE, & ART

 Indonesia has all forms of TRANSPORTATION.
 Indonesians drive on the left and road transport is the main means of travel.
 All motorized vehicles including motorcycles are required to have registration plates displayed in front and back of vehicle.
 Road signs are in Indonesian and are similar to those used in other countries.
 The railway system has 4 unconnected networks in Java and Sumatra primarily dedicated to transport bulk commodities and long-distance passenger traffic.
 The country has many airports.
 The Jakarta's Soekarno–Hatta International Airport is the busiest airport in the country.

 Indonesia has many species of TREES.
 The Nipa Palm is one of the most prominent native trees.
 Sulawesi has several types of forests.
 The Magnolia sulawesiana is a large evergreen tree that grows there.
-Sumatra has 3 types of forests.
+The forests of Sumatra are home to some of the rarest animals and plant species in the world.
 Borneo has several forests including Montane Forests and one of the oldest rain forests in the world.
 The Forbidden Forest of the Upper Cibeet River is a sacred wooded area in Java.

 Indonesia had many UNESCO World Heritage sites.
 The newest site is the Borobudur Temple Compounds that consists of 3 Buddhist temples in Central Java, Borobudur, and Mendut, and Pawon that were probably built during the 8th–9th centuries.
 In 1999, Lorentz National Park was made a UNESCO World Heritage Site.
 It is the only protected area in the world to incorporate a continuous, intact transect from snowcap to tropical marine environment, including extensive lowland wetlands.
 In 1991, Ujung Kulon National Park was designated a UNESCO World Heritage site.
 Several species of endangered plants and animals can be found there, the Javan rhinoceros being the most seriously under threat.
 The country has several Biosphere Reserves and Protected Areas.